Oral Care & Hygiene

 Look for a Fluoridated Toothpaste

 Another important thing to look for in toothpaste is fluoride.
 Fluoride is an essential element for keeping your tooth enamel strong, allowing it to fight off the acids produced by plaque and bacteria.
 Fluoride is a naturally occurring element in your teeth that is lost daily through a process called demineralization.
 When this happens, your teeth weaken and become more susceptible to decay and cavities.
-Fluoride in toothpaste helps to remineralize your teeth so that they can stay strong and healthy and prevent decay.
+Fluoride in toothpaste helps to remineralize your teeth so that they can stay strong and healthy and prevent tooth decay.
 Most people think of needing fluoride separately and do not realize that it is an important ingredient in toothpaste.

 Choosing a Toothpaste for Your Individual Needs